 For people that have fully comprehensive policies, the increasing amount of new, high-tech cars on the market mean that these new electronic features are much more expensive to repair.
 The recent weakening of the pound has meant that the cost of importing these spare parts that are needed in order to carry out necessary repairs have soared.
 These changes have all been reflected in the increasing price of car insurance policies.

 Who are the consumer groups being most affected by the rising car insurance prices

-According to AA sources, the level of price increases varies depending on the age of the consumer, the area that they live in and their gender.
+According to AA sources, the level of price increases varies for car insurance and those who apply for car finance depending on the age of the consumer, the area that they live in and their gender.
 To show this variety in price differences around the UK it can be seen that the cheapest policy in the London area, for the second two quarters of 2017, showed a 7% increase.
 Compare that to a 3.5% rise in Northern Ireland and a staggering rise of 11% in Anglia and it can be clearly seen how the area that a person resides in can greatly affect policy prices.

 The smallest rise in prices was to consumers within the age group of 50 – 59 years old, who have seen their policies rise by an average of 6.2 % for the first two quarters.
 This is quite small in comparison to the soaring 10.6 % that younger policy holders from the ages of 17 to 22 years old have had to pay.
 The largest gender gap in policy payments can be seen in the group between 40 – 49 years old.
 Women with in this age range are paying 9.6 % more for their premiums compared to a 6.6% rise for men.

 - Motor insurance in the UK is at an all time high

 - This massive increase has occurred over the last few years